-The Court will communicate with you via mail.
 Local Rule 5.2 provides that "failure to notify the Clerk of an address change may result in the dismissal of the litigant's case or other appropriate sanctions."
 Always keep the Court aware of your current address.
-If you change addresses while your action is pending, it is VERY IMPORTANT for you to provide the Court with your new address in writing.
-Do not expect the Court to locate you.
+If you are released from incarceration or transferred to another facility, it is VERY IMPORTANT for you to provide the Court with your new address in writing.
+Do not rely on the prison to do it for you or expect the Court to locate you.
 When you file a notice of a change of address with the Court, write all your open case numbers on it.
-Click here to view a copy of the Court's change of address form.
+It is always a good idea to notify the Court if you think you are going to be in transit for a period of time.
+As soon as you reach a more permanent location, you should contact the Clerk's Office in writing to check on the status of your action and update the Clerk's Office with your new address.